SESSION OVERVIEW

 The next session will include a thorough review of the EEG analysis and the individual training plan for the client; then the sessions begin.
 During each 15-45 minute session, the client will be asked to give a “check-in” regarding their mental and physical status.
 He or she will then have one or more different types of neurotherapy applied.
 The system used will depend on their previous session response, their current functioning and/or on the training plan.

 If the LENS system is used, it is likely that 1 to 21 sensors may be placed on the scalp one or two at a time; the number of sensors will be determined by the therapy chosen for each individual client at that time.
-The sensor will be moved from site to site by the therapist in an order determined by the clients brain map.
+The sensor will be moved from site to site by the therapist in an order determined by the clients LENSware3 map.
 The EEG brain activity may be seen on the computer screen during this procedure.
+Often psychotherapy will occur as the training is applied.

 NEUROFIELD

 The NeuroField technology is used often on the body, as well as the head, and in combination with the LENS system.
-The NeuroField system allows for pulsating electromagnetic frequencies (pEMF), transcranial direct or alternating current stimulation (tDCS/tACS/tRNS) or real-time Z-score training (RTZ) for the individual.
+The NeuroField system allows for combinations of pulsating electromagnetic frequencies (pEMF), transcranial direct, alternating current stimulation or noise stimulation (tDCS/tACS/tRNS), vagus nerve stimulation (tVNS) or photobiomodulation (PBM) for the individual.
 This is a dynamic technology that offers various methods for relief.
 Any or all of these devices can be used alone or together and the placement and features of the components (Figure 3 – NeuroField pEMF) will be determined by the individual’s needs.
-It is possible to have 4 sensors, 8 coils/paddles and the qEEG cap on the client in one session and providing therapy all at the same time
+It is possible to have multiple sensors, 8 coils, 2 LEDs and the tVNS device on the client in one session and providing psychotherapy all at the same time.

 Figure 4 – Z-Score Training